-Did you know for every 1 criticsim it takes 10 positives to make a person feel better?
-For a child who’s self esteem and self worth is still in production and so delicate, this is more important than ever.
+Did you know for every 1 criticism it takes 10 positives to make a person feel better?
+For a child who’s self-esteem and self-worth is still in production and so delicate, this is more important than ever.
 You’re shaping an adult from the moment they’re born.
-The building blocks for future success in relationships, work and friendships start from the day the arrive.
+The building blocks for future success in relationships, work and friendships start from the day they arrive.
 Tell them how amazing they are and they’ll believe it.

 Smile, laugh, love

-I’m still learning, I still have days when I realise I’ve let opportunities for a compliment pass and gone straight for the telling off, but tomorrow’s another day.
+I’m still learning, I still have days when I realise I’ve let opportunities for a complimentary pass and gone straight for the telling off, but tomorrow’s another day.

 It’s never too late to be that parent you aspire to be.